 The Standardized Tobacco Assessment for Retail Settings (STARS) surveillance tool was designed for practitioners to inform state and local tobacco control policies for the point of sale.
-The STARS form and training materials resulted from a collaboration of SCTC researchers with stakeholders from five state health departments, the CDC, and the Tobacco Control Legal Consortium.
+The STARS form and training materials resulted from a collaboration of SCTC researchers with stakeholders from five state health departments, the CDC, and the Public Health Law Center (formerly the Tobacco Control Legal Consortium).
 The assessment items (e.g., price, product promotions) were selected exclusively for their policy relevance; no items function as compliance checks for federal regulations.
 This user-friendly tool can be filled out by professionally trained data collectors, as well as self-trained youth and adults.

 - STARS surveillance tool (1 page, double-sided, 20 questions)